1712n/backend-challenge/README.md

 # Binance order book metrics challenge

 ## Overview
-Challenge program gives interested individuals a chance to prove themselves and learn a bit about the company & products.
+[Challenge program](https://github.com/1712n/challenge) gives interested individuals a chance to prove themselves and learn a bit about the company & products.
 Our challenges are extremely independent and will require you to manage your own time and work process.

+### Process
+1. Submit your challenge as described in [Workflow](README.md#workflow).
+1. In case your submission is approved, one of our team members will reach out to set up 30-minute Google Meet call.
+1. Candidates that made it to the final stage will be offered a 3-month full- or part-time contract with specific milestones (goals) to achieve.

 Required skills:
 - Java/Kotlin programming language